yiwan330445/rcc/docs/recipes.md

 It is declarative description in [YAML format](https://en.wikipedia.org/wiki/YAML) of what robot is and what it can do.

-It is also a pointer to "a robot center of universe" for directory it resides.
+It is also a pointer to "a robot center of a universe" for directory it resides.
 So it is marker of "current working folder" when robot starts to execute and that will be indicated in `ROBOT_ROOT` environment variable.
-All declarations inside `robot.yaml` should be relative to this location, so do not use absolute paths here.
+All declarations inside `robot.yaml` should be relative to and inside of this location, so do not use absolute paths here, or relative references to any parent directory.

+It also marks root location that gets wrapped into `robot.zip` when either wrapping locally or pushing to Control Room.
+Nothing above directory holding `robot.yaml` gets wrapped into that zip file.

 Also note that `robot.yaml` is just a name of a file.
 Other names can be used and then given to commands using `--robot othername.yaml` CLI option.
+But in Robocorp tooling, this default name `robot.yaml` is used to have common ground without additional configuration needs.

+### Why "the center of the universe"?

+Firstly, it is not "the center", it is just "a center of a universe" for specific robot.
+So it only applies to that specific robot, when operations are done around that one specific robot.
+Other robots have their own centers.

+And reason for thinking this way is, that it is "convention over configuration", meaning that when we have this concept, there is much less configuration to do.
+It gives following things automatically, without additional configuration:

+- what is "root" folder, when wrapping robot into deliverable package
+- what is starting working directory when robot is executed (robot itself can of course change its working directory freely while running)
+- it gives solid starting point for relative paths inside robot, so that PATH, PYTHONPATH, artifactsDir, and other relative references can be converted absolute ones
+- it allows robot location to be different for different users and on different machines, and still have everything declared with known (but relative) locations

 ### What are `tasks:`?